openskies-sh/openskies-sh-articles/content/articles/ussp-software-verification.md

 - Weather Information (optional)
 - Conformance Monitoring (optional)

 Since these are mainly software services, verficiation of a company's internal systems against the published standards is a software problem and can be automated via the automated testing framework.
+In addtion, since some of these standards cover data exchange and interoperability between different systems, you can use it to test your systems against a production  deployment.

 ### Self-certification of USSPs
 As a pre-requisite to formal certification, some Member States might require the USSPs to verify and demonstrate software compliance to the technical standards prior to engaging with the Authorities for certification.
 This is the first step in "self-certification" by the USSP.
 The "self-certification" will be undertaken by a verification process that can be developed by the USSP and demonstrate software complaince with the standards.